All told, I spent two nights in the ICU, and three days in the hospital. This comprised:

 No. I didn’t say any of that.
 Instead, I smiled, nodded, and kept doing my diabetes tasks so that I could get her out of my apartment.

 It was, if I need to say it, a perfectly lousy weekend.
 I had an appointment on Monday to see my primary care doctor again, after which she worked her ass off to get me an appointment with an endocrinologist (a doctor who specializes in the endocrine – hormone- system, and thus, diabetes) by Tuesday.

 If I could go back to that weekend and give myself any words of advice, I would say “Just make it to Tuesday.
 Just make it to the endocrinologist.
 You’ll get some answers then.”

 And I would get some answers on Tuesday.
 But in the meantime I had to survive two more visits from those stupid visiting nurses, and cope with the fact that every single time – every single time – I tested my blood sugar (which I probably did 5-10 times a day that weekend), it registered above 200.
 (The goal for diabetics?
 Around 100).

 I didn’t know anything that weekend.
 I did so many things then I’d never, ever do now – from eating bread with breakfast (something I can pretty much never do again; my system positively revolts), to sleeping past 10 (again, something I can pretty much never do again what with the system revolting and all).
-Fuck, I still didn’t even know what kind of diabetes I had.
+I still didn’t even know what kind of diabetes I had.
 It wasn’t until Tuesday, when I got in to see the endocrinologist, when I was going to get those aforementioned answers.
-I wasn’t going to like them, but I was going to get them – hard, painful answers about weight gain, diabetes, and, of course what the hell type I was.
+I wasn’t going to like them, but I was going to get them – hard, painful answers about weight gain, diabetes, and, of course what type I was.